 Common Vulnerabilities in Web Applications

 The same weaknesses appear repeatedly across industries, making them prime targets for attackers.
-Some of the most dangerous include SQL injection, where malicious queries are executed on a database; cross-site scripting (XSS), which injects harmful scripts into user sessions; broken authentication, which compromises identity; and misconfigurations that leave systems exposed.
+Some of the most dangerous include SQL injection, cross-site scripting (XSS), broken authentication, and misconfigurations that leave systems exposed.

 Other frequent issues include insecure direct object references, cross-site request forgery, and unencrypted communications.
 These vulnerabilities are so widespread that OWASP tracks them in its Top 10 Web Application Security Risks, a global reference for QA and security teams.